 Since 2000, the management of west coast groundfish fisheries has been heavily centered on the need to rebuild overfished groundfish species.
 A species is considered overfished when its biomass is below 25 percent of its estimated unfished biomass level.
 West coast groundfish stocks are highly inter-mixed, meaning that overfished species co-occur and are caught in common with more abundant groundfish stocks.
 This inter-mixed nature of groundfish stocks means that eliminating the directed targeting of overfished species usually does not achieve the catch reductions needed to meet rebuilding goals.
-To adequately constrain total catch of overfished species, management must also constrain targeted fishing on healthy stocks that co-occur with overfished species in order to reduce incidental overfished species catch.
+To adequately constrain total catch of overfished species in order to reduce incidental overfished species catch.
 This need to constrain harvest of healthy stocks has economic implications to sectors and communities engaged in fish harvesting and processing, because of the loss in landings and revenue that could have been derived from both overfished species and many target species that co-occur with those overfished species.